Physical Education at Hillside

 Subject Leader

-I am Mrs Ashton, P.E subject leader here at Hillside Primary School.
+I am Mr Bell, P.E subject leader here at Hillside Primary School.
 I have the important role of monitoring and developing the teaching and learning of P.E. in order for the pupils at our school to make the best possible progress.
 I am also responsible for auditing resources and CPD requirements to ensure that our resources and training are as up to date as possible.

 As part of my role as P.E subject leader, I recognise the importance of promoting and developing a healthy lifestyle and therefore aim to provide a high-quality,